sebastianbergmann/phpunit-documentation-english/src/test-doubles.rst

    :caption: A test for a concrete method of an abstract class
    :language: php

+.. admonition:: Deprecation: ``getMockForAbstractClass()`` is deprecated

+   As of PHPUnit 10.1, the ``getMockForAbstractClass()`` is soft-deprecated, meaning its declaration is annotated with ``@deprecated`` so that IDEs and static analysis tools can warn about its usage.

+   Starting with PHPUnit 11, using the ``getMockForAbstractClass()`` method will trigger a deprecation warning.
+The method will be removed in PHPUnit 12.

 .. _test-doubles.stubbing-and-mocking-web-services:

 Stubbing and Mocking Web Services